openworldza/hpr-docs/docs/index.md

 The breed list is configured per registry and may vary.
 The default HPR registry
 supports:

+- Hungarian Vizsla
-- Vizsla
+- Hungarian Wirehaired Vizsla
-- German Shorthaired Pointer (GSP)
+- German Shorthaired Pointer
-- German Wirehaired Pointer (GWP)
+- German Wirehaired Pointer
 - Weimaraner
-- Hungarian Wirehaired Vizsla (HWV)

 When submitting a dog, the breed dropdown shows only breeds enabled for your registry.